-Authorize pharmacists to conduct therapeutic interchange and substitution without physician authorization when product shortages arise.
+In addition to existing authority, authorize pharmacists providing direct patient care to individual patients to conduct therapeutic interchange and substitution with appropriate physician notification when product shortages arise.
 The FDA should identify drugs that are in, or at risk, of shortage and work with firms to extend expiration dates.
 Require manufacturers to provide the FDA with more information on the causes of shortages and their expected durations and allow public reporting of this information.